Fort Sumner in De Baca County, New Mexico — The American Mountains (Southwest)

 Named for the fort built in 1862 to guard the Bosque Redondo Indian Reservation, the town of Fort Sumner grew out of settlements clustering around the Maxwell family properties.
 It moved to its present site with the construction of the Belen Cutoff of the Santa Fe Railroad around 1907.

 Erected by New Mexico Historic Preservation Division.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 14, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 577 times since then and 57 times this year.
+It was originally submitted on May 14, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 662 times since then.
 Photos: 1, 2, 3. submitted on May 14, 2014, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.